buggedbit/compost/README.md

 ====
 * The philosophy: See the things you can clearly, for if you do so you can see those you could not.

-* The aim is to enable the user to be stateless in daily life i.e. to remove the need to remember and/or make plans in air
+* The aim is to enable the user to be stateless in daily life i.e. to remove the need to make and/or remember plans in air

-* The intention is not to impose user to forget everything, but to provide a means to swap out irrelavant information for a time being to a persistent place which can be restored back when its time comes
+* The intention however, is not to impose user to forget everything, but to provide a means to swap out irrelavant information (for the time being) to a persistent & secure place which can be restored when its time comes

+* This way user can focus on the present stuff, without worrying about forgetting those in future

+* This comes handy especially when user has quite a number of interdependent tasks